-The arrival at the port of Pano Koufonisi takes your breath away, despite the capricious meltemi.
-The sea is turquoise, the sand is white and there are many fishermen boats that decorate this little paradise on the Aegean Sea.
+The arrival at the port of Pano Koufonisi takes your breath away, despite the capricious Meltemi.
+The sea is turquoise, the sand is white and there are many fishermen’s boats that decorate this little paradise on the Aegean Sea.

 Mr. Simou is waiting for you at the port.
 Friendly as one can expect from a Greek host, smiley and so happy to welcome you.
 He came to pick you up to take you to the Skrini studio.
 His wife is from Koufonisia.
 10 years ago, he decided to build his own family house and 5 years ago decided to turn it into a cozy complex called Thalasso Koufonisia.

 Every evening, he serves you Rakomelo, a popular digestive drink made of raki, honey, and many other ingredients.
 Each islander has its own secret recipe.
 The Simou family’s recipe is delicate and smooth, just like their home.
 Every morning, homemade orange marmalade, and creamy omelet which you enjoy from your 180-degree view terrace.
 Thalasso Koufonisia is full of small design details that make all the difference: a superb ceramic, a starfish lying on a vintage table, every kitchen tool you may need to cook in your kitchenette…